Dehesa

 A dehesa ([de'esa]) is a multifunctional, agrosylvopastoral system (a type of agroforestry) and cultural landscape of southern and central Spain and southern Portugal; in Portugal, it is known as a montado.
-Its name comes from the Latin 'defensa' (fenced) referring to land that was fenced, and usually destined for pasture.
+Its name comes from the Latin defensa (fenced), referring to land that was fenced and usually destined for pasture.
 Dehesas may be private or communal property (usually belonging to the municipality).
 Used primarily for grazing, they produce a variety of products, including non-timber forest products such as wild game, mushrooms, honey, cork, and firewood.
-They are also used to raise the Spanish fighting bull and the Iberian pig.
+They are also used to raise the Spanish fighting bull and the source of jamón ibérico, the Iberian pig.
 The main tree component is oaks, usually holm (Quercus rotundifolia) and cork (Quercus suber).
 Other oaks, including melojo (Quercus pyrenaica) and quejigo (Quercus faginea), may be used to form dehesa, the species utilized depending on geographical location and elevation.
 Dehesa is an anthropogenic system that provides not only a variety of foods, but also wildlife habitat for endangered species such as the Spanish imperial eagle.

-By extension, the term can also be used for this style of rangeland management on estates.

 Ecology

 The dehesa is derived from the Mediterranean forest ecosystem, consisting of grassland featuring herbaceous species, used for grazing cattle, goats, and sheep, and tree species belonging to the genus Quercus (oak), such as the holm oak (Quercus rotundifolia), although other tree species such as beech and pine trees may also be present.
-Oaks are protected and pruned to produce acorns, which the famous black Iberian pigs feed on in the fall during the montanera.
+Oaks are protected and pruned to produce acorns, which the famous black Iberian pigs feed on in the autumn during the montanera.
 Ham produced from Iberian pigs fattened with acorns and air-dried at high elevations is known as Jamón ibérico ("presunto ibérico", or "pata negra" in Portuguese), and sells for premium prices, especially if only acorns have been used for fattening.

 In a typical dehesa, oaks are managed to persist for about 250 years.
 If cork oaks are present, the cork is harvested about every 9 to 12 years, depending on the productivity of the site.
 The understory is usually cleared every 7 to 10 years to prevent the takeover of the woodland by shrubs of the rock rose family (Cistaceae), often referred to as "jara", or by oak seedlings.
 Oaks are spaced to maximize overall productivity by balancing light for the grasses in the understory, water use in the soils, and acorn production for pigs and game.

-There is debate about the origins and maintenance of the dehesa, and whether or not the oaks can reproduce adequately under the grazing densities now prevailing.

 The dehesa is in many ways similar to the California oak woodland, although the former is typically much more intensively managed.